elliottdanielp/final_project/README.md

 # Machine Learning Model
 ## Overview
 Can we create a machine learning model to predict what types of passengers survived the crash?
-To answer this question, we will feature the characteristics about the passenger in the model and target if they survived or not.
+Moreover, which characteristics of a passenger lead them to be saved.
+To answer this question, we will feature the characteristics about the titanic passengers in the model and target if they survived or not.

 ## Data Preprocessing
 1. Our dataset has 12 columns with 1309 separate data points.
 11 columns containing passenger information and 1 column determining their survival.
 0 equating to not surviving and 1 equating to survival.